gilbert-f/Pokemon-DataViz/README.md

 Team name: "Pokemon"

 ## **About the Project**
-See the data, Pokemon with Stats, that we used [here](https://www.kaggle.com/abcsds/pokemon).
+See the dataset, Pokemon with Stats, that we used [here](https://www.kaggle.com/abcsds/pokemon).

 ## **Our contributors**
 * Gilbert Febianto